Honors and Awards

 More information on Phi Beta Kappa is available on their University at Albany chapter website, available at http://libguides.library.albany.edu/pbk.

-Membership in the following national honoraries and honor societies is available to qualified students.
+Membership in national and international honors societies is available to qualified students within certain disciplines.
 Interested students should contact the appropriate dean or department chair for further information.
 Listed below are some of the societies active at UAlbany.

-Kappa Delta Pi: is an international honor society in education.
+Kappa Delta Pi is an international honors society for education.

-Pi Sigma Alpha: Pi Sigma Alpha is a national honorary society in political science.
+Pi Sigma Alpha is a national honors society for political science.

-Psi Chi: Psi Chi is the national honor society for students in psychology.
+Psi Chi is a national honors society for psychology.

-Sigma Tau Delta: Sigma Tau Delta is a national academic honor society for students of English.
+Sigma Tau Delta is a national honors society for English.